Compare Static Caravan Insurance

 What is static caravan insurance?

-As most static caravans are left unoccupied most of the time, it is important to have insurance for any damage or theft that may occur whilst they are empty.
+As most static caravans are left unoccupied most of the time, it’s important to have comprehensive insurance for any damage or theft that may occur whilst they are empty.
 Most policies will also provide cover for any accidents or damage that occurs whilst the caravan is occupied, although it is important to check the policy documentation to see what is covered, and who is covered – owners only, owners and family, paying guests etc.

 - Theft of the whole caravan